-1.3.1.5.
-This document summarises the process for requesting a derogation.-It also sets out the criteria_Ofgemwe will take into account when considering a derogation request, and the process we will follow.

-1.4.1.6.
-A list of the technical codes and standardsrequirements to which this guidance applies, together with the associated licence and licence condition number is provided in Appendix 1 to this guidance.
+- 1.5.
+This document summarises the process for requesting a derogation.
+It also sets out the criteria we will take into account when considering a derogation request, and the process we will follow. - 1.6.
+A list of the technical requirements to which this guidance applies, is provided in Appendix 1 to this guidance.

-1.5.1.7.
-This document will be updated as required from time to time to reflect changes in licences, the technical codes and standards referenced, primary and secondary legislation and Ofgem's our processes.
+1.7.
+This document will be updated as required from time to time to reflect changes in licences, the technical codes and standards referenced, primary and secondary legislation and our processes.